Influenza Immunization Information for Healthcare Professionals

 Surveillance

-The Department of Health’s primary method of surveillance is its statewide sentinel physician network.
-Sentinel physicians are recruited and appointed to report weekly the percentage of influenza-like illness seen during office visits.
-Sentinel physicians also provide three random swabs (early, mid, and late influenza season) for PCR testing.
-The Department of Health works directly with hospital laboratories and/or infection control practitioners to identify confirmed cases of influenza for active surveillance.
-The Department of Health’s surveillance reports and the CDC’s surveillance reports are published weekly.
+RIDOH's primary method of surveillance is its statewide sentinel physician network.
+Sentinel physicians are recruited and appointed to report the weekly percentage of patients presenting with influenza-like illness.
+Sentinel physicians also provide 3 random swabs—one each in early, mid, and late influenza season—for PCR testing.
+RIDOH works directly with hospital laboratories and/or infection control practitioners to identify confirmed cases of influenza for active surveillance.
+RIDOH's respiratory virus data are updated weekly.

 Reporting Influenza

-Healthcare providers should report any laboratory-confirmed influenza hospitalizations to the Department of Health, as well as any influenza-associated deaths.
-Healthcare providers should also report all influenza-like illness institutional clusters (two or more influenza cases within four to five days).
-Hospital laboratories must report all laboratory-confirmed influenza to the Department of Health and specify if a patient is an inpatient or an outpatient.
+Healthcare professionals should report any laboratory-confirmed influenza hospitalizations and any influenza-associated deaths to RIDOH.
+Healthcare professionals should also report any institutional clusters of influenza-like illness, defined as 2 or more influenza cases occurring within a 4-5 day period.
+Hospital laboratories must report all laboratory-confirmed influenza to RIDOH and specify if a patient is an inpatient or an outpatient.

-Any healthcare provider who would like to volunteer influenza information for the Rapid Flu Test Reporting Network should call 401-222-2577.
+Any healthcare professional who would like to volunteer influenza information for the Rapid Flu Test Reporting Network should call 401-222-2577.

 Vaccination

-Healthcare providers who are interested in vaccinating patients against influenza must enroll in the Department of Health’s State-Supplied Vaccine program.
-Through this program healthcare providers can order influenza vaccine for both children and adults.
+Healthcare professionals interested in vaccinating patients against influenza must enroll in RIDOH’s Office of Immunization State-Supplied Vaccine (SSV) program.
+Through this program, healthcare professionals can order state-supplied influenza vaccines for both children and adults, as well as vaccines for other diseases.